 - You must arrange for three references to be submitted by the application deadline, in the format outlined in the Information for Referees document below;

-- Interviews will be held in Washington, DC from 6-7 June 2014, and include an Orientation for selected Fellows.
+- Interviews will be held in Washington, DC from 5-6 June 2015 (TBC), and include a mini-Orientation for selected Fellows.

 * Note that if the application deadline falls on a weekend or public holiday, the deadline is extended to 5:00pm on the next business day.